arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

     test <@ run dP "some input" = Success ("some input", "42, True, foobar") @>
 ```

 Amazing!
 It works!
-You have actually invented a very generic
-Parser-powered function application, haven't you?
-I did not introduce `pure'` as a coincidence: in fact, the combination
+To this end, I did not introduce `pure'` as a
-of `pure'` and `<*>` is what conventionally defines Applicative
+coincidence: in fact, the combination of `pure'` and `<*>` is what
-Functors.
+conventionally defines Applicative Functors.

-Let's get our hands dirty building some real parsers with `<*>` and
+Time to get our hands dirty building some real parsers with `<*>` and
-`pure'`.
-Treat yourself with a rösti and get prepared to [Chapter 11](/monadic-parser-combinators-11).
+`pure'`!
+Treat yourself with a rösti and get prepared to [Chapter
+11](/monadic-parser-combinators-11).

 [Previous - Things You Don't Care About](/monadic-parser-combinators-9) ⁓
 [Next - Lifting Functions](/monadic-parser-combinators-11)